 To help you feel motivated and inspired, why not add some wall decors to your home?
 It could be anything from a picture of your loved ones or a framed quote that you like.
 It can help lift up your mood when you’re feeling down.

-Plants have been known to have a positive effect on our mood.
+Plants are known to have a positive effect on our mood.
 It will also help liven up a small space or a dark room.
-What’s more, plants will make your room look more well decorated.
-Some people may worry about maintaining the plants.
-However, you can always use an artificial plant.
+What’s more, plants will make your room look more appealing.
+Some people may worry about caring for real plants, so artificial plants are a great alternative.

 We all hear a lot about the benefits of dieting to help you lose weight.
 This is really the main thing people tend to focus on when discussing healthy eating today since obesity is a problem in the UK and other countries that continue to get worse.
 However, there are so many reasons to improve the quality of your overall diet other than just helping to reduce your body fat.
 Your mental and physical health can both benefit from making positive changes to what you eat.